siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 216 Weak Interaction Operator for a Static Mass Closure.md

 ## 216.2 The General Leading Interaction Class

-Assume the weak interaction between the static mass closure and the narrow probe is:
+Assume the interaction between the static mass closure and the narrow probe is expanded in the weak-field parameter and retained through its leading nontrivial term.
+At that order the interaction is:

 1. local on the scale of the packet,
 2. linear in the probe variables,
-3. first order in the weak field $\eta$ and its gradient,
+3. retained only through leading weak-field order in $\eta$ and its gradient,
 4. static, parity-even, and spherically symmetric in the rest frame of the mass closure.